byExist/queues/README.md

 A simple, allocation-efficient FIFO queue implementation in Go.

 The `queues` package provides a dynamically resizing, ring-buffer queue supporting enqueue, dequeue, and peek operations.
-It is designed for high performance in streaming or producer-consumer scenarios with minimal allocations.
+It is a simple, allocation-efficient queue designed for streaming or producer-consumer scenarios.

 ---